Errol Flynn: Second World War

-Another financial success was the Western Santa Fe Trail (1940), with de Havilland and Ronald Reagan and directed by Curtiz, which grossed $2,147,663 in the US, making it Warner Brothers' second-biggest hit of 1940.
-At the zenith of his career, Flynn was voted the fourteenth most popular star in the U.S. and the seventh most popular in Britain, according to Motion Picture Daily.
+Another financial success was the Western Santa Fe Trail (1940), with de Havilland and Ronald Reagan and directed by Curtiz, which grossed $2,147,663 in the U.S., making it Warner Brothers' second-biggest hit of 1940.
+At the zenith of his career, Flynn was voted the fourteenth most popular star in the U.S. and the seventh most popular in Britain according to Motion Picture Daily.
 According to Variety, he was the fourth-biggest star in the U.S. and the fourth-biggest box-office attraction overseas as well.

-Flynn consistently ranked among Warner Bros. top stars.
+Flynn consistently ranked among Warner Bros.'s top stars.
 In 1937, he was the studio's No. 1 star, ahead of Paul Muni and Bette Davis.
 In 1938, he was No. 3, just behind Davis and Muni.
 In 1939, he was No. 3 again, this time behind Davis and James Cagney.
-In 1940 and 1941, he was Warner Bros.'
-No. 1 top box-office draw.
+In 1940 and 1941, he was Warner Bros.'s No. 1 top box-office draw.
 In 1942, he was No. 2, behind Cagney.
 In 1943, he was No. 2, behind Humphrey Bogart.
-Warners allowed Flynn a change of pace from a long string of period pieces in a light hearted mystery, Footsteps in the Dark (1941).
+Warners allowed Flynn a change of pace from a long string of period pieces in a light-hearted mystery, Footsteps in the Dark (1941).
 Los Angeles Times Edwin Schallert wrote: "Errol Flynn becomes a modern for a change in a whodunit film and the excursion proves eminently worth-while... an exceptionally clever and amusing exhibit ..."
 The film was not a big success; far more popular was the military drama Dive Bomber (1941), his last film with Curtiz.

 In later years, Footsteps in the Dark co-star Ralph Bellamy recalled Flynn at this time as "a darling.
 Couldn't or wouldn't take himself seriously.
 And he drank like there was no tomorrow.
 Had a bum ticker from the malaria he'd picked up in Australia.
-Also a spot of TB.
+Also, a spot of TB.
 Tried to enlist but flunked his medical, so he drank some more.
 Knew he wouldn't live into old age.
 He really had a ball in Footsteps in the Dark.
 He was so glad to be out of swashbucklers".